(Previously known as Hotel Herman K.)

 - Activities: Bike rental, wine hour, and nightcap hour daily.
 The friendly staff are more than happy to organize tickets and restaurant reservations, or private cars, excursions, or even a personal trainer during your stay.

-- Restaurant: Roxie – Vibrant and modern Nordic cuisine across 3 floors, just off the dramatic lobby bar.
-Billed as the more informal ‘little sister’ to 2-Michelin-starred Kadeau, it has a relaxed ambiance and offers everything from snacks and original cocktails to extravagant tasting menus (from DKK 395 for 6 courses to DKK 545/DKK 800 for 10 courses).
-Favorites include fried prawns with yeast emulsion and beef tartare with beans and marjoram.
-Open for dinner only, 5:30-11 pm Sunday-Wednesday, 5:30 pm-12 am Thursday, and 5:30 pm-1 am Friday-Saturday.
-(Temporarily closed.)
+- Restaurant: Bobo Food Studio – Vibrant and modern organic cuisine across 3 floors, just off the dramatic lobby bar.
+It has a relaxed ambiance and offers everything from snacks and original cocktails to extravagant tasting menus (from DKK 500 for 4 courses to DKK 1,195 for 9 courses; vegetarian and vegan menus available).
+Open 7 am to midnight every day.

 - Lounge/Bar: The lobby bar greets visitors with a lot of drama – concrete walls, green iron gates, a 12m-high ceiling, and the tree sculpture by Pio Diaz hanging from it.
 However, the atmosphere is friendly and relaxed, the cocktails are imaginative, and there is also a cozy space off the lobby, the Chambre, along with a 1st-floor roof terrace to enjoy.
 On the first Friday of every month, the bar hosts a Drop By event with a DJ, drinks, and snacks, where entry is free.

-- Breakfast: The ‘Good Morning.
-It’s Organic!’ breakfast is a Brøchner Hotels signature, with over 90% organic products.
-Expect freshly baked bread, cereals, fresh juices and smoothies, and meat and cheese platters; a la carte options like eggs and avocado toast are also covered.
+- Breakfast: Expect freshly baked bread, cereals, fresh juices and smoothies, and meat and cheese platters; a la carte options like eggs and avocado toast are also covered.
 It can be included in the room rate (always the case for suites); otherwise it is DKK 299 per person (half price for under-12s and free for under-2s).
-Served in Roxie 7-10 am Monday-Friday, 7:30-11 am weekends.
+Served in Bobo Food Studio 7-10 am Monday-Friday, 7:30-11 am weekends.

 - Room Service: Room service is available in all rooms 7 am-11 pm; in the suites, it includes a selection of complimentary drinks.

-- Room Types: Tiny • Standard Double • Superior Double • Superior Double with Balcony • Junior Suite • Loft Suite • Two-room Suite with Balcony • Penthouse Suite • List of all Rooms
+- Room Types: Superior Room • Deluxe Room • Junior Suite • One-Bedroom Suite • Penthouse Suite • List of all Rooms

 - Best Room: The suites are all sleek and spacious.
 The bright and airy Penthouse Suite is a standout at 40m² across 2 levels; it features a private 30m² roof terrace with comfy seating and a dining area with a view of the city’s towers.

-- For Families: Extra beds can be accommodated in the Superior Double and higher category rooms to sleep 3 people.
-The Loft Suite and Penthouse both have a mezzanine as well as the bedroom, but the best choice for families is likely to be the 2-room Suite with Balcony, which is 35m² and features a separate living room with a double sofa bed.
+- For Families: Extra beds can be accommodated in the Deluxe and higher category rooms to sleep 3 people.
+The One-Bedroom Suite and Penthouse both have a separate living room with a double sofa bed.

 - Subway and Bus: Copenhagen has an excellent public transport network that includes a 24-hour Metro and buses, S-trains, and ferries known as ‘harbor buses’.
 A single ticket covers any combination of these within a time limit (usually 1.5 hours).
 You can download the handy DOT Tickets app to buy mobile tickets or multi-journey City Passes with a few keystrokes.
 The metro station at Kongens Nytorv is on all 3 Metro lines, so you can get to all parts of the city easily; this includes a direct line to the airport, the M2, which takes just 14 minutes.
 Bus routes have good coverage too.
 E.g. the 9A runs from Christiansborg, 5 minutes (0.2 mile) away, to Christiania and north up the harbor to Refshaleøen, while the 1A, 2A, and 9A will all take you to København H station.